Black Nova Scotians: Birchtown

-Blucke led the founding of Birchtown, Nova Scotia in 1783.
+Blucke led the founding of Birchtown, Nova Scotia, in 1783.
 The community was the largest settlement of Black Loyalists and was the largest free settlement of Africans in North America in the 18th century.
 One of these Loyalists was a woman named Mary Postell, whose status as a free woman was contested.
 This eventually led to a court trial.
 The community was named after British Brigadier General Samuel Birch, an official who assisted in the evacuation of Black Loyalists from New York.
-(Also named after the general was a much smaller settlement of Black Loyalists in Guysborough County, Nova Scotia called Birchtown.)
+(Also named after the general was a much smaller settlement of Black Loyalists in Guysborough County, Nova Scotia, called Birchtown.)
 The two other significant Black Loyalist communities established in Nova Scotia were Brindley town (present-day Jordantown) and Tracadie.
 Birchtown was located near the larger town of Shelburne, with a majority white population.
 Racial tensions in Shelburne erupted into the 1784 Shelburne riots, when white Loyalist residents drove Black residents out of Shelburne and into Birchtown.
 In the years after the riot, Shelbourne county lost population due to economic factors, and at least half of the families in Birchtown abandoned the settlement and emigrated to Sierra Leone in 1792.
 To accommodate these British subjects, the British government approved 16,000 pounds for the emigration, three times the total annual budget for Nova Scotia.
-They were led to Sierra Leone by John Clarkson (abolitionist) and became known as the Nova Scotian Settlers.
+They were led to Sierra Leone by John Clarkson and became known as the Nova Scotian Settlers.

 Tracadie

 The other significant Black Loyalist settlement is Tracadie.
 Led by Thomas Brownspriggs, Black Nova Scotians who had settled at Chedabucto Bay behind the present-day village of Guysborough migrated to Tracadie (1787).
-None of the blacks in eastern Nova Scotia migrated to Sierra Leone.
+None of the Black people in eastern Nova Scotia migrated to Sierra Leone.

 One of the Black Loyalists was Andrew Izard (c.
 1755 – ?).
 He was formerly enslaved by Ralph Izard in St. George, South Carolina.
 He worked on a rice plantation and grew up on Combahee.
 When he was young he was valued at 100 pounds.
 In 1778 Izard made his escape.
 During the American Revolution he worked for the British army in the wagonmaster-general's department.
 He was on one of the final ships to leave New York in 1783.
 He traveled on the Nisbett in November, which sailed to Port Mouton.
 The village burned to the ground in the spring of 1784 and he was transported to Guysborough.
 There he raised a family and still has descendants that live in the community.

 Education in the Black community was initially advocated by Charles Inglis who sponsored the Protestant Society for the Propagation of the Gospel.
 Some of the schoolmasters were: Thomas Brownspriggs (c.1788–1790) and Dempsey Jordan (1818–?).
 There were 23 Black families at Tracadie in 1808; by 1827 this number had increased to 30 or more.